dingyaguang117/ACAutomaton/README.md

 # About
-ACAutomation Python Package
+ACAutomaton Python Package
 High-performance multi-string lookup data structure

 # Notice
 1. If you want to insert unicode string, please encode them to byte string first.
-2. Once you insert a new word to ACAutomation, please remember call build method.
+2. Once you insert a new word to ACAutomaton, please remember call build method.
 You can call build method multiple times.

 # Install
-    pip install ACAutomation
+    pip install ACAutomaton

 # Usage

-    >>> from ACAutomation import ACAutomation
+    >>> from ACAutomaton import ACAutomaton
-    >>> a = ACAutomation()
+    >>> a = ACAutomaton()
     >>> a.insert('11')
     >>> a.insert('22')
     >>> a.insert('33')